Bachelor of Science in Health Information Management

 Upon graduation, you may pursue positions that require you to perform either technical or management duties within the health information field.
 Typical duties may include overall department management; generation and analysis of health care data; implementation of quality improvement processes, risk management techniques, compliance strategies, and reimbursement procedures; research; and evaluation of legal issues.
 Employment opportunities may exist within hospitals, long-term care facilities, physicians' offices, health maintenance organizations, insurance companies, home health care, consulting companies, computer software companies, and government agencies.

 This program blends online coursework with on-ground experience.
-You must complete a 120-hour externship in a hospital or other health care facility to complete the course of study.
+You must complete a 120-hour professional practice experience (PPE)/externship in a hospital or other health care facility to complete the course of study.
 Refer to the General Policies section for criminal background check information.

 The Bachelor of Science in Health Information Management program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will receive a bachelor of science degree.